 - City Council Adopts Resolution of Intent to Organize Valley Centre LID (Completed)

-- Publication and Mailing of Notice of Hearing (on an ordinance to create the LID)
+- Publication and Mailing of Notice of Hearing (Completed)

 - Road Deeds Transfer

 - Resolution Awarding Contract